-The NASA ESE (http://earth.nasa.gov/) studies Earth as an interconnected system of atmosphere, oceans, continents and life to "understand and protect our home planet" and to "improve life here."
+NASA's ESE (http://earth.nasa.gov/) studies Earth as an interconnected system of atmosphere, oceans, landmasses and life.
 Using the unique perspective available from space and suborbital platforms, NASA acquires, processes, and delivers very large (gigabyte to terabyte) volumes of remote sensing and related observations and information to public and governmental entities.
-These observations and information are used by scientists to understand and answer major scientific questions, and by practitioners and policy makers to solve practical, societal problems and/or establish sound policy decisions.
+This information is used by scientists to understand and solve major scientific mysteries, and by practitioners and policy makers to solve practical, societal problems, and/or establish sound policy decisions.
+The ESE technology program is responsible for planning technology development activities so that major technical risks are retired prior to the selection of its scientific missions.
 The ESE takes advantage of the powerful capabilities of remotely sensed geospatial information and advances in information system technologies to achieve its science and applications objectives, decrease costs, and increase the accessibility and utility of Earth Science data.